The store will not work correctly in the case when cookies are disabled.

 Lockdown in the UK has restricted a lot of our travel to not much further than our own gardens and some of us may be looking for ways to make our own green neck of the neighbourhood that much more enjoyable.

-Finding ways to encourage local wildlife to your lawn and make it a nature-friendly haven can not only provide some much-needed alternative entertainment (ever seen a squirrel eating from their own personal picnic table?) as well as something to do, but you can also show your support for nature by turning your outdoor space into a safe sanctuary / buzzing hive of activity!
+Finding ways to encourage local wildlife to your lawn and make it a nature-friendly haven can not only provide some much-needed alternative entertainment (ever seen a squirrel eating from their own personal picnic table?) as well as something to do, but you can also show your support for nature by adding wildflowers for example, and turning your outdoor space into a safe sanctuary and buzzing hive of activity!
 With that in mind, here is four simple ways you can invite more wildlife into your garden and create a nature-friendly lawn in lockdown:

 1. Let your lawn go Au-Natural!